 My two VBACs brought me immense joy and inspired me to support others, not only to achieve their dream of conceiving, but in having the sort of birth they want.

 An early teacher, Janet Balaskas – founder of the Active Birth Centre – taught me the value of a confident ‘can do’ natural approach to birth and the benefits of correct breathing and positioning.
 Janet now recommends me.

 I believe strongly in a woman’s innate ability to give birth and the wonderful instincts that allow her to do this naturally if she trusts her body and those around her.
 But hospitals can be bewildering places, particularly when you are feeling extra vulnerable, leaving you uncertain about what is in your, and your baby’s, best interests.
-With pressure on midwives greater than ever, it is reassuring to have a constant, vigilant doula presence during your labour.

 I make certain you are well informed.
 You are entitled to feel confident and optimistic: I will guide you, explaining the different stages as well as procedures and choices available once you are in labour – whether you are having a hospital, birth centre or home birth.
 I work with you on a personalised birth plan.